 Read below for details on how to support the IEEE History Center.

 Each year IEEE members generously volunteer their time to support the work of the IEEE History Center.
 Many work with their local IEEE Section to nominate a significant technical achievement for recognition as an IEEE Milestone in Electrical Engineering and Computing.
-Others share their first-hand histories or document the history of their IEEE Section or Society on the IEEE Global History Network.
+Others share their first-hand histories or document the history of their IEEE Section or Society on the Engineering and Technology History Wiki.
 Some help chart the course of the Center by serving on the IEEE History Committee, guiding the Center and advising the IEEE Board of Directors on the heritage of IEEE and its members and their related professions and technologies.

 Donate using the online form or make a gift online at ieee.org/donate.
 Direct any questions about giving to the IEEE History Center to:

 445 Hoes Lane

 Every donor who gives to one or more of the Center’s funds administered by the IEEE Foundation makes a difference.
 Donors may be categorized for their generous support in three recognition groups:

 Annual Giving Program: The IEEE History Center recognizes all donors who contribute $25 or more in The History Center Newsletter.
 Donations of $100 or more will be listed in the printed IEEE Foundation Honor Roll of Donors.
 Donations of $1000 or more are recognized on the electronic Wall of Honor, which is housed in the IEEE Operations Center in Piscataway, NJ, USA and portable for use at IEEE Foundation exhibits.